Grafik zur Veranschaulichung des Themas Materialfluss, im Hintergrund ist eine Rollenbahn zu sehen

 Get advice now

-The ergonomic workplace and material flow
+The ergonomic workstation and optimized material flow

 Rocholz has yet another idea for optimising your material flow.
 With our advanced concepts, we offer you the opportunity to take action through ergonomic workplace design.
 The ergonomic design of our products not only improves the quality of your employees' work, but also promotes health and satisfaction.